-We report to the NAO on the consistency of TfN's financial statements with its Whole of Government Accounts (WGA) submission.
+We report to the NAO on the consistency of the TfN's financial statements with its Whole of Government Accounts (WGA) submission.

-The 2014 Act requires us to give an elector, or any representative of the elector, the opportunity to question us about the accounting records of TfN and consider any objection made to the accounts.
+The 2014 Act requires us to give an elector, or any representative of the elector, the opportunity to question us about the accounts of the TfN and consider objections made to the accounts.
 We also have a broad range of reporting responsibilities and powers that are unique to the audit of local authorities in the United Kingdom